-Lough Neagh: NI church leaders call for action over algal bloom
+Stormont: SDLP bids to recall assembly over Lough Neagh 'crisis'

 - Published

-Church leaders in Northern Ireland have called for a task force to be formed to tackle the issues of blue-green algal blooms in Lough Neagh.
+Earlier on Tuesday, church leaders in Northern Ireland called for a taskforce to be formed to tackle the issues of blue-green algal blooms in Lough Neagh.

 The Catholic Archbishop of Armagh Eamon Martin and Church of Ireland Primate Archbishop John McDowell of Armagh made the comment in a joint statement.